-We owe all to Jesus for what He did for us on the Roman rugged Cross over 2,000 years ago.
-What a precious gift we have been given yet so many reject it or do not believe in God altogether.
+You owe all to Jesus for what He did for you on the Roman rugged Cross over 2,000 years ago.
+What a precious gift you have been given yet so many reject it or do not believe in God altogether.

-What does the bible say about death and Jesus on the cross?
+What does the bible say about the death of Jesus on the cross?

 When did Jesus experience the most pain?

 - Was it when the crown of thorns was being placed upon His head?

 - Possibly when beaten with the Roman whip…otherwise known as the cat of nine tails?

 - What about when the Roman soldiers were driving the stakes through His hands and feet?

 - Was it Peter denied Him not once but three times?

 - When Judas betrayed Him?

 As horrific as all of these were I personally feel Jesus felt the most pain when the wrath of God was poured on Him when He took upon Himself the sins of all humanity…past, present, and future.